 Effective January 1, 2019, the Organization implemented a defined contribution plan covering all eligible employees over the age of 18, with an employer match of up to 4%.
-The Organization's contributions to the plan for the year ended June 30, 2023 was approximately \$49,000.
+The Organization's contributions to the plan for both of the years ended June 30, 2024 and 2023 was approximately \$49,000.